 Investing in Pikes Peak United Way is the best way to improve your community!
 We work to improve education, income and health for residents in the Pikes Peak Region.
 These are our key initiatives and programs that are designed to enhance youth success and family stability.

 Staffed by community resource experts, 2-1-1 is a free, confidential and bilingual phone line that compassionately connects callers in need with personalized referrals for help.
 For many of the 35,000 people who use 2-1-1, it is a lifeline, sometimes a lifesaver.
-2-1-1 is powered by Ent Credit Union and GE Johnson.
+2-1-1 is powered by Ent Credit Union.
 Minimum donation of $250 qualifies for the El Paso County Enterprise Zone, a 25% tax credit.

 COMMUNITY INVESTMENT FUND